JosephmLin/dnd-scene-writer/README.md

 ### TODO

-Add router for creating and updating new NPCs
+Add router for creating and updating new NPCs: 75%
 Add image loading component
-Reorganize repository
-Clean up visuals
+Clean up drag and drop

-Create Python backend for CRUD
-Research CSS libraries
+Research CSS libraries.
+Utilize withStyles HOC in material ui

 ### Pages

-Scene Home Page
+Episode Home Page
-It follows the following hierarchy:
-A Scene Set contains multiple Scene Levels
+One episode contains multiple Acts
-A scene level can contain multiple scenes
+One Act can contain multiple scenes

-Scenes can have relationships between different scene levels
+NPC Creator
+These will contain a general character blueprints and details regarding an NPCs description.
+This will optionally contain a basic stat block (Modifiers, AC, HP, feats, spellcasting, attacks) This will optionally contain a character's

 ### `npm start`